HoiDam/Markdown_OSCP/Learning Modules/17-Linux-PE.md

 ### Careful of every Process cmdline
 - [PSPY64] if process ends with ```/etc/cron.{hourly} ``` , can abuse
 - Carefully read every processes when found writable files in $PATH!
+### sudo -l with .sh file
+1. if the .sh file has some command line with sentitive params e.g. mysql -u root -p {masked}
+2. good to start pspy first -> then run the sudo .sh file

 # Bad File permissions
 ## Cron jobss hack